AllenThomasDev/Football-Simulator/README.md

       'Home': {'Events':{....}}}
 ```

 > Such probabilities have been calculated for each minute from 0 to 100.
-> One or more events may occur in a single minute
+> As of 14/06/2020 one or more events may occur in a single minute.
-As of 14/06/2020

 Top 5 Leagues are natively supported -

 * English Premier League
 * La Liga
 * Seria A
 * Bundesliga
 * Ligue 1

-#### Note: You can set up your own league by editing teams in odds.py and adding an option in main.py.
+*Note: You can set up your own league by editing teams in odds.py and adding an option in main.py.
 Ensure that you use the correct name. eg. 'Man Utd' will not work , you will have to use 'Manchester United' because that is how it is stored.
-To see the list of valid team names, you can add the following in odds.py
+To see the list of valid team names, you can add the following in odds.py*

 ```python
 print(df['club'].unique())
 #to playerlist.py and run it seperately
 ```

 ```python
 league_options={'spain': {'name': 'La Liga Santander', 'teams': ['Real Madrid',